 Security and issues related to privacy

 Cookies are NOT viruses!
 They use plain text formats.
 They are not made of pieces of code so they cannot be executed, nor can they run automatically.
 Consequently, they cannot duplicate or replicate on other networks to run or replicate again.
 Because they cannot fulfill these functions, cannot be considered viruses.

 However, cookies can be used for negative purposes.
 Because they store information on the preferences and navigation history of the users, both on a certain website and on several other websites, cookies can be used as a form of spyware.
 A lot of anti-spyware products are aware of this fact and they constantly mark the cookies to be erased within the erasure/ anti-virus/ anti-spyware scanning procedures.

-Generally, browsers have integrated privacy settings which deliver various cookie acceptance levels, the validity period and automatic erasure after the user visits a certain website.
+Generally, browsers have integrated privacy settings that deliver various cookie acceptance levels, the validity period, and automatic erasure after the user visits a certain website.

 Other security issues related to cookies:

 Because identity protection is highly valuable and it represents the right of each internet user, it is advisable to know what potential problems can the cookies create.
 Because by means of cookies information between the browser and the website is constantly transmitted, in both ways, if an attacker or an unauthorized person intervenes in the data transmission process, the information contained by cookies can be intercepted.
 Although very rare, this can happen if the browser connects to the server using a non-encrypted network (e.g. unsecured Wi-Fi network).

 Other cookie-based attacks involve the wrong settings of the cookies on servers.
 If a website does not request from the browser to use only encrypted channels, the attackers can use this vulnerability to cheat the browsers into sending information by means of unsecured channels.
 The attackers then use the information to access certain websites without authorization.
 It is very important for a user to be careful in choosing the most appropriate method of protection of personal information.